 The people's actions did not match their words or their faith.
 They called out to God as Father but did not listen to the words of the Father or to His correction.
 This is even more widespread today as there has been great numbers of people come to God and acknowledge Him as Father yet do not have a daily walking relationship with Him through Jesus Christ.
 This demonstrates the true nature of "backsliding" as it is not an accidental stumbling but an out right defiance of following God's direction.
 It is much like what happens when you try to move a small cow or calf that does not want to be moved.
 They dig in their front feet and sit down on their hind quarters.
 It is virtually impossible to move them forward until they are ready to stand up again.
 This is the same thing that is happening with God's people, in that, He is waiting for us to decide to stand up where we can then be moved by Him in His direction.

-During the reign of King Josiah, the Lord said to me, 'Have you seen what faithless Israel has done?
-She has gone up on every high hill and under every spreading tree and has committed adultery there.
-I thought that after she had done all this she would return to me but she did not, and her unfaithful sister Judah saw it.'
+In the days of Yoshiyahu the king, ADONAI asked me, "Have you seen the things that backsliding Isra'el has been doing?
+She goes up on every bare hill and under every green tree and prostitutes herself there.
+I said that after she had done all these things, she would return to me; but she hasn't returned.
+Meanwhile, her unfaithful sister Y'hudah has been watching.

 King Josiah was a king over the land of Judah and led a great revival of the faith.
 During this time, God pointed out the backsliding of the northern kingdom (Israel) and the fact that they knew they were to go to Jerusalem to worship but refused.
 The people of Judah saw that people from the northern kingdom no longer came to Jerusalem for worship.